prakkashm/Diwali-Air-Pollution-Data-Analysis/README.md

 # Geoscience Data Analysis - Diwali after effects on Delhi Air Pollution
-- Gather insights from the dataset.
+- Gathered some insights about Delhi Air pollution (for the given week period) from the dataset.
 - The dates for the dataset have been strategically chosen to show the effect of Diwali on the air pollution in Delhi.
 - Implemetation of Geostatistical techniques for interpolation like Variograms and Kriging.
 - Interpolation: Estimating unknown data point (values) with the help of already known data points.